xxu30-appdev/photogram-auth/README.md

     root "photos#index"
     ```

- 1. You can finally Run Project and navigate to the application to see your work so far.
+ 1. Finally, click through your app preview to see your work so far.
 If you haven't `rails db:migrate`d yet, it will ask you to now.
  1. Generate [a better application layout](https://guides.firstdraft.com/starter_generators.html#application-layout), including Bootstrap:

     ```bash